MuhammadNoman76/metsa-frontend/frontend_documentation.md

                       <p className="text-sm text-blue-700 dark:text-blue-300 leading-relaxed">
                         {formData.assigned_customers.length === 0 ? (
                           <span>
-                            Please select at least one customer who can access this private document.
+                            You can optionally select customers who can access this private document.
+If none are selected, no customers will have access until you assign them.
                           </span>
                         ) : (
                           <span>